marius-meissner/std-embedded-nal/README.md

 Test network components before flashing them onto embedded hardware), but still requires user awareness

-A nb based selector main loop might mitigte this to some extent, but the author is not aware of any such implementation.
+A nb based selector main loop might mitigate this to some extent, but the author is not aware of any such implementation.

 # Maturity